 However registration of Prisons Rehabilitation and Law Abiding Organization (PRALARG) as a grassroots community-based Non-Governmental Organization (NGO) with Abeokuta South Local Government was concluded and a certificate of recognition dated 11 November 2014 We also proceeded to appoint members of Advisory Council, the list is still building up to accommodate more credible personalities both at home and abroad

 The organization commences the registration process with the Corporate Affairs Commission immediately all members of the Board were completed.
-The certificate of incorporation dated the 11th February 2015 CAC, Abeokuta branch was received on 24th of February, 2015 signalling the formal recognition of PRALARG activities by the Federal Government.
+The certificate of incorporation dated the 11th February 2015 CAC.
+We registered Pralarg International in New Jersey, the United States of America in March 2018.
+Abeokuta branch was received on 24th of February, 2015 signalling the formal recognition of PRALARG activities by the Federal Government.
 We appreciate all those that have contributed to PRALARG since we started.
 We have offices in UK, USA, Ogun State, Oyo State, Osun State and Ondo State.
 We hope to cover all the 36 state of the federation in no distance time.

 WHAT WE DO